 The one Michelin-starred Cantonese restaurant even highlights its gluten-free menu items.
 There’s cod fish, double boiled soup, and wok-fried pork cutlet, beef and prawns — all healthy but no less delicious.

 At Summer Pavilion, dim sum gets due recognition from the Michelin Guide.
 The Cantonese restaurant retained its Michelin star in 2018 (and will probably keep its star this year too), which comes as no surprise.
 Delectable dim sum plated on stunning Italian-made porcelain dining ware; what’s not to love?

 The menu covers all its bases, with a good selection of traditional favourites and a sprinkling of fusion offerings and original creations such as Steamed Coral Clam with Prawn, Egg White, Water Chestnut and Coriander Dumpling.
 The restaurant’s teas (from $7) are also supplied by Tea Bone Zen Mind, elevating the dining experience.

 Tel: +65 6434 5286

-Accorded the status for Best Restaurant by various publications since its establishment, Wah Lok has proven its status as a stalwart in the local dim sum scene.
-Just ask those around you, you’ll be hard pressed to find a family that hasn’t been to the establishment for dim sum.
+Accorded the status for Best Restaurant by various publications since its establishment, Wah Lok has proven its status as a stalwart in the local dim sum scene, and is the go-to for many families in Singapore.

-It is also home to Singapore’s best baked barbeque pork bun, a hot favourite with guests.
-Then there are other dishes not commonly seen in other dim sum menus: Steamed crab meat and egg white dumplings, Lobster mee sua and Deep-fried century egg wrapped with minced shrimps.
+It is also home to Singapore’s best baked barbecue pork bun, a hot favourite with guests.
+Then there are other dishes not commonly seen in other dim sum menus: Steamed Crab Meat and Egg White Dumplings, Lobster Mee Sua and Deep-fried Century Egg wrapped with Minced Shrimps.
 Dim sum is only served during lunch, and many dishes are often sold out before lunch service ends, so the early birds are more likely to catch the proverbial worm in this case.

 Carlton Hotel Singapore